chand-h/queshartes.github.io/README.md

 # queshartes.github.io
-# various web learning projects
+# a place for me to learn web coding